EthanGilles/nvim/README.md

 [Nvim-tree](https://github.com/nvim-tree/nvim-tree.lua) gives you a file explorer on the left side of the screen.
 With web-dev-icons the file explorer will also display icon types for each type of file, as well as git status.

-It has a couple of configuration settings you might want to change, for example, I have
+It has a couple of configuration settings you might want to change, for example,
 ```lua
 view = {
   width = 25, -- Changes the width of the window